-Listeriosis is the illness caused by eating food contaminated with Listeria monocytogenes.
+Listeriosis is an illness caused by eating food contaminated with Listeria monocytogenes.
 If two or more people are sickened by genetically identical strains of the bacteria, there is an outbreak.
 Below are 10 of the most recent outbreaks.
 If you think you or a family member are part of a Listeria outbreak, contact our attorneys for a 100% free consultation to determine if you have a case.
 Food safety attorney Eric Hageman leads a team of lawyers that help clients affected by Listeria food poisoning.